ozontech/file.d/plugin/README.md

 [More details...](plugin/action/flatten/README.md)
 ## join
-Plugin also known as "multiline" makes one big event from event sequence.
+Makes one big event from event sequence.
 Useful for assembling back together "exceptions" or "panics" if they was written line by line.
+Also known as "multiline".

 > ⚠ Parsing all event flow could be very CPU intensive because plugin uses regular expressions.
 > Consider `match_fields` parameter to process only particular events.
 Check out example for details.